-Submitting Assignment # 2: To submit Assignment 2 please scan or take photos of your drawings in order to use the assignment submission tool.
+Submitting Assignment # 2: To submit Assignment 2 please scan or take photos of your drawings and purchased samples in order to use the assignment submission tool.
 You must make drawings of the produce; labeled images of the produce will not be accepted.
-As a last resort you can fax this assignment but clarity will be an issue and your mark may be affected.
+Students must submit an image of both their drawing and their sample that they drew in order to get full marks.
+As a last resort you can fax this assignment but clarity will be an issue_and your mark may be affected.